metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 #### Liveness through Challenges

-To ensure the protocol makes progress, the exchange of secret shares MUST be completed within a predefined period.
+To ensure the protocol makes progress, the exchange of `received_shares` MUST be completed within a predefined period.
 If this deadline passes, the protocol has stalled.
 Any compliant participant is then responsible for ensuring liveness by initiating a challenge.

 A participant $j$ MUST initiate a challenge against participant $i$ via the coordinator if either of these conditions is met:
 1. Participant $j$ receives an **invalid** share from participant $i$.
 2. Participant $j$ receives **no share** from participant $i$ by the deadline.

+In case 1, Participant $j$ MUST initiate the challenge immediately, not waiting for the predefined period to end.

 The challenge compels the accused participant $i$ to broadcast the correct, valid secret share in a publicly verifiable way (e.g., by submitting it encrypted to the coordinator smart contract).